Course Information for

 All members of our community share responsibility for actively fostering academic honesty, actively discouraging academic dishonesty, and engaging in ongoing discussion of activities that may violate the spirit of honesty.
 Although the academic integrity policy places primary emphasis on fostering honesty, it also provides clear consequences for behavior that violates the policy, together with fair procedures for judging alleged cases of dishonesty.

-Group, Individual and Elluminate Tutorial
+Group, and Individual Tutorial

 1. Group and Individual Tutorial

-You may have to seek tutorial help to improve your algebraic computational and Statistical Problem Solving skills from the Achievement and Learning Center (ALC) located at Academic Center (AC) Room AC 113 or by sending an email to: alc@ubalt.edu or by calling at (410) 837-5385.
+You may have to seek tutorial help to improve your algebraic computational and Statistical Problem Solving skills from the Achievement and Learning Center (ALC) located at (AC) Room AC 113 or by sending an email to: alc@ubalt.edu or by calling at (410) 837-5385.
 Professor Yoosef Kkhadem (ykhadem@ubalt.edu) is the Coordinator of Stat Service at ALC.
 He is knowledgeable, and has both experience and patient.
 We are fortunate in having the following tutors being assigned for this course.

 A Fact: My past students, who utilized this tutorial service throughout the semester, improved their course grade substantially.